kurt-krueckeberg/data-structures-cplus/notes/rb-tree.rst

 The algorithms shown in :ref:`2-3-4-trees` ensure a tree structure that is always balanced, but a 2-3-4 tree wastes storage because its 3-node and 4-nodes are not always full.
 A red black tree is a way of representing a 2 3 4 tree as a nearly\ |apos|\ balanced binary search tree.

-"Every 2-, 3-, and 4-node in a 2 3 4 tree can be converted to at least 1 black node and 1 or 2 red children of the black node.
-Red nodes are always ones that would join with their parent to become a 3- or 4-node in a 2-3-4 tree" from http://ee.usc.edu/~redekopp/cs104/slides/L19b_BalancedBST_BTreeRB.pdf slide 45.
+* The `Standford CS166 page <https://web.stanford.edu/class/cs166/>`_ is very, very thorough and has excellent slides on `Balanced Trees, Part I <https://web.stanford.edu/class/cs166/lectures/05/Slides05.pdf>`_ and `Balanced Trees, Part 2 <https://web.stanford.edu/class/cs166/lectures/06/Slides06.pdf>`_ that are very good.
+They explain how a more memory efficient BST tree than multiway trees like 2 3 4 trees motivated the inventation of red black trees.
+It shows the isometry between 2 3 4 tree4 and red black trees and how the insertion and deletion algorithm that maintain a balanced 2 3 4 tree are implemented in a red black tree, something that involves many special cases.

+* `B-Trees (2-3, 2-3-4) and Red/Black Trees <ee.usc.edu/~redekopp/cs104/slides/L19b_BalancedBST_BTreeRB.pdf>`_ slides 32-42 discuss 2-3-4 trees.
+Slides 34-75 discuss red-black trees and the realtionship to 2-3-4 tree.

 The crucial slides, notes, and explanations of red black trees and how to transform the nodes of a 2-3-4 tree into red black tree:

 * This `Open Data structures article <http://opendatastructures.org/ods-java/9_2_RedBlackTree_Simulated_.html>`_ explains how the 2 3 4 algorithms map to the red black tree algorithms.
 * These `Red black lecture notes <https://www.usna.edu/Users/cs/crabbe/SI321/2003-08/red-black/red-black.html>`_ are the basis for a solid introduction in red black trees.
 They use use 2 3 4 trees as the basis for understanding red  black trees.
 They seem conceptually thorough, in depth and tutoriall-oriented.
   It has succinct proofs about 2 3 4 tree and red black tree equivalence--I believe.
-* The `Standford CS166 page <https://web.stanford.edu/class/cs166/>`_ has excellent slides on **Balanced Trees, Part I** and **Balaaced Trees, Part 2** that are very good.
-They explain how a more memory efficient BST tree than multiway trees like 2 3 4 trees motivated the inventation of red black trees.
-It shows the isometry between 2 3 4 tree4 and red black trees and how the insertion and deletion algorithm that maintain a balanced 2 3 4 tree are implemented in a red black tree, something that involves many special cases.
 * `Mapping 2-3-4 Trees into Red-Black Trees <https://azrael.digipen.edu/~mmead/www/Courses/CS280/Trees-Mapping2-3-4IntoRB.html>`_ shows both the mapping from 2 3 4 trees to red black trees, and how splitting 4-nodes works in a red black tree.
 * National Chung University pdf shows `how to transform a 2 3 4 tree into a red black tree <http://smile.ee.ncku.edu.tw/old/Links/MTable/Course/DataStructure/2-3,2-3-4&red-blackTree_952.pdf>`_ starting at slide 67 and following.
 It makes more sense than the USC slides.
 * `Introduction to Algorithms by Cormen, Leiserson, et. al. <http://ressources.unisciel.fr/algoprog/s00aaroot/aa00module1/res/%5BCormen-AL2011%5DIntroduction_To_Algorithms-A3.pdf>`_ has entire chapters on binary tree and red-black tree.